 High Quality Training Materials

 If you’re looking to invest in a training solution purely for compliance reasons, you might not be so focused on this feature.
-But if you want your employees to actually learn something, and you’re serious about finding a solution that will transform your biggest security weakness into a robust line of defense, then it’s imperative that you invest in training that provides high quality materials.
+But when 85% of data breaches involve a human element, it’s likely that you’ll want your chosen solution to actually train your employees to identify threats.
+If this is the case, it’s imperative that you invest in training that provides high quality materials.
 There are three factors to consider here:

 - The materials must be comprehensive.
 They should cover all of the threat types that your organization is facing most, and in enough detail to help employees understand how the attack works, what causes it, and what they can do to help prevent it.